slowdive2/xv6-labs/README.md

 Extended xv6's filesize (~274 kB) limit by providing a doubly-indirect block to each inode.
 The result is a ~250x maximum size increase.
 This inherently required modifications to bmap() and itrunc() in order to maintain stateful correctness while handling multi-level block indirectness.
 Implemented symbolic links by adding to xv6's inode types, extending open() to properly handle indirect paths (notably handling cyclic inode references), and adherence to O_NOFOLLOW semantics.

+## Testing
+Each module branch contains a comprehensive & automated test for the feature being provided.
+Stress tests for concurrency, memory, and filesystem correctness are validated against for the appropriate feature.

 ## Original xv6 Documentation